Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 [comment]: <> (in German BLZ; in USA/Canada Routing Transit Number/RTN, ABA number, transit number...)

 - *Bank*
-Enter the bank name.
+The bank name is filled in automatically when entering the routing number.

 [comment]: <> (This field is greyed out and nothing can be entered.
-Settings?
-Does it in live accounts offer a drop-down list depending on BANK CODE entered above?)
+I assume that the bank is automatically filled in when routing number/bank code is entered?)

 - *BIC*
 Enter the BIC (Bank Identifier Code).